-Our SEND students (those who have an Education, health and care plan) have a mixture of online learning, one-to-one tutorials in English, mathematics and science and online support from a member of the SEND team.
-Our speech and language therapist has also continued with online support and this has been very much appreciated by parents.
+Our SEND students (those who have an Education, health and care plan) have a mixture of remote learning, one-to-one tutorials in English, mathematics and science and remote support from a member of the SEND team.
+Our speech and language therapist has also continued with remote support and this has been very much appreciated by parents.

-Ms Jamila Astwood is leading the SEND team during this time and so please email him on J.Astwood@harrisinvictus.org.uk if you have any questions and/or queries.
+Ms Jamila Astwood is leading the SEND team during this time and so please email her on J.Astwood@harrisinvictus.org.uk if you have any questions and/or queries.